 - Standard Pension Calculator shows what members of the 1995 Section only can expect to receive in pension and lump sum when they retire.
 If you are subject to the pensionable Earnings Cap for any membership prior to 1 April 2008, do not use this calculator.
 If you would like to request an estimate, please refer to the Requesting an Estimate section of the Member’s Hub.

 - Pension Commutation Calculator shows, for members of the 1995 and 2008 Section, what they will receive if they choose to give up (or 'commute') some of their pension in return for a lump sum on retirement.
 If you are subject to the pensionable Earnings Cap for any membership prior to 1 April 2008, please do not use the standard pension calculator.
 If you would like to model pension commutation amounts using the pension commutation calculator, you should only input benefit figures provided by NHS Pensions.

-- (This calculator is temporarily unavailable) Early retirement calculator shows what members can expect if they claim their pension benefits earlier than their Normal Pension Age.
+- Early retirement calculator shows what members can expect if they claim their pension benefits earlier than their Normal Pension Age.
 You will need to access your Total Reward/Annual Benefit Statement to use this calculator.
 Please note: this calculator will not provide 1995 Section benefits for members aged between 50 and 55.
 You may also find the early retirement calculator guidance useful.

 - Additional Pension Calculator is for members of the 1995/2008 Scheme and the 2015 Scheme who are considering paying higher contributions in order to increase their pension when they retire.
 It shows how much different levels of increase will cost.
 Please note: Special Class members can't pay instalments to their Normal Pension Age of 55.